mriekkin/pathfinder/doc/Testing_document.md

 This package contains classes related to application logic.
 It contains frequently used classes such as Graph and Node.
 Most of these unit tests, however, are also relatively straightforward.

 We've chosen here one example from [GraphSetupTest](https://github.com/mriekkin/pathfinder/blob/master/src/test/java/pathfinder/logic/GraphSetupTest.java).
-This example setups a grid and then compares the result to what we would expect.
+This example sets up a grid and then compares the result to what we would expect.
 The comparison is based on the grid's textual representation which is obtained by calling ```GraphWriter.plotGrid```.

 ```java
 @Test